ithllc/CV4VI/README.md

 2. Follow the instructions on quick test

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details.

 ## Roadmap
 ### Refinement and Robustness